linder-r/mysql_library_database/README.md

 # mysql_library_database
-A reprository to practice database design - MySQL database for a public library
+A reprository to practice database design --- A MySQL database for a public library

 The goal of this project is to create a simple MySQL database for a public library.

-The database consists of tables:
+The database consists of 11 tables:
 1. **'book'**: All the books in the library
 2. **'member'**: All the library members
 3. **'borrowing'**: The borrowing connection between 'book' and 'member'